Julshar/Primes-Calculator/README.md

 WORK IN PROGRESS

-The app is pretty far from being finished
+The app is in development state
 There may be critical bugs in code as the initial version of app is not debugged yet

 General goals: